How Can You Keep Your Dog Safe at Halloween?

 - Halloween, like New Year’s Eve and the 4th of July, can be a very stressful night.

-- You certainly don’t want to leave Fido in a room with a burning candle.
+- You certainly don’t want to leave Fido in a room with an accessible, burning candle.

 - Keep things like glow sticks, fake eyeballs, fake cobwebs up out of their reach…too many dogs may want to taste them and choke on them, or get poisoned.